Salmo macrostigma

-Salmo macrostigma is a species of freshwater trout endemic to Algeria in northwest Africa.
+Salmo macrostigma, known as the Algerian trout, is a species of freshwater trout endemic to Algeria in northwest Africa.
 It can reach a length of 60 cm TL.

 The name Salmo trutta macrostigma (or Salmo macrostigma) has previously been used of many populations also in other regions around the Mediterranean, but in recent years those have been split into separate local species.